Skip to content

 Babies are in a developmental period, so they may not suit a probiotic targeted towards older children or adults.
 A probiotic trialled for digestive health in adults might not work the same in infants.
 This is because their microbiomes are at different stages and may have different bacteria present.
 Some researchers call this the ‘baby biome’ because it is so distinct!
 Probiotics designed especially for babies use bacteria that would be present naturally in the gut during these early years.

-Baby probiotics often come in different formats to adult probiotics.
-Powder or drops are commonly used, for ease of delivery.
+Baby probiotics often come in different formats to adult probiotics such as powder or drops.
 Drops are usually the easiest way to administer probiotics to babies.

 These specific probiotics can aid in supporting your baby right from birth.
 They’re a great way to foster a healthy gut environment, microbiome and immune system.